andrewherren/andrewherren.github.io/_posts/2022-12-28-scikit-tree.md

 This makes (small, individual) trees easy to visualize and easy to explain to stakeholders, relative to other machine learning methods.
 A common use case for trees is to combine the predictions of many small trees into an "ensemble" (gradient boosted decision trees, random forests, etc...).

-While there are many open source projects that offer high-quality tree / tree ensemble algorithms (to name a few, [scikit-learn](https://scikit-learn.org/stable/), [xgboost](https://xgboost.readthedocs.io/en/stable/), and [lightgbm](https://lightgbm.readthedocs.io/en/latest/)), the R / Python implementations are designed to *run* a specific algorithms or set of algorithms, not to expose a general-purpose API that allows for custom implementations of decision tree algorithms.
+While there are many open source projects that offer high-quality tree / tree ensemble algorithms (to name a few, [scikit-learn](https://scikit-learn.org/stable/), [xgboost](https://xgboost.readthedocs.io/en/stable/), and [lightgbm](https://lightgbm.readthedocs.io/en/latest/)), the R / Python implementations are designed to *run* a specific algorithm or set of algorithms, not to expose a general-purpose API that allows for custom implementations of decision tree algorithms.

 This means that, in most cases, if you have a *truly unique* idea that involves decision trees and you want to implement and test the idea, your options are: